R350, Master Plan for Educational Telecommunications

 3.6.
 Surveys of needs, interests and concerns: Programming on the state’s educational broadcast stations and other available electronic delivery systems be developed and distributed on the basis of regular surveys of the needs, interests and concerns of current and prospective patrons or constituents.
 Also, that data from such surveys and other appropriate sources be used in arriving at priorities for future system development and operational plans.

 3.7.
-Telecommunications facilities: With completion of the statewide FM radio system — and the Salt Lake to Cedar City leg of the broadband microwave system (scheduled to become operational in November), the University of Utah and the Regents shall recommend to the State Legislature the earliest possible arrangements for the proposed new building to house KUED, KUER and related telecommunication facilities.
+Telecommunications facilities: With completion of the statewide FM radio system — and the Salt Lake to Cedar City leg of the broadband microwave system (scheduled to become operational in November), the University of Utah and the Board shall recommend to the State Legislature the earliest possible arrangements for the proposed new building to house KUED, KUER and related telecommunication facilities.
 A minimally satisfactory state operations center can be accommodated in existing, geographically separated facilities at the University of Utah.
 However, extending to users from a variety of institutions and agencies the full range of benefits promised by a multiple-option telecommunication system will be greatly hampered, unless existing and contemplated operations are consolidated in a single location with sufficient space (and the right kind of space) to handle, on a cost-effective basis, the greatly increased “traffic” that is envisioned.

 Adopted May 18, 1982.